Cuban Black Beans and Rice is a simple, satisfying side dish packed with protein and bursting with Latin flavors like garlic, oregano, and cumin.

 Cuban Black Beans and Rice

-- 1 pound black beans – dried or 4 (four 15-ounce cans rinsed and drained)
+- 1 pound black beans – dried (to use canned beans: use 4 (15-ounce cans of rinsed and drained black beans for every pound of dried black beans. )

 - 3 cloves garlic